simplyhexagon/hyperion-discord-bot/README.md

 If you want to use the bot as-is, you will need to add `yt-dlp` and `ffmpeg` to the appropriate folders

 Since these are open-source softwares, we cannot include them in this package

+### configs/badwords.json

+This configuration file will be automatically created, but you will have to fill it out for yourself

+### Level system

+Each chatter on the server levels up after 100 words sent every time.
+Chat level is calculated based on the number of words they sent in each of their messages, divided by 100

+xp = word count (space separated characters, yes, even xnopyt) level = xp / 100, rounded to the nearest integer